 The first time my chihuahua Peanut had a tick, I drove to the emergency vet at 9 PM on a Sunday.
 They removed the tick with tweezers and petroleum jelly.
 They charged me two hundred and forty dollars.
 The vet was very kind about it.
 She also told me I could have done this at home in about three minutes.
-This chihuahua home health care guide covers everything you need to know.
+If you’re reading about chihuahua home health care, you’re in the right place.

 Getting Your Chihuahua Used to Being Handled